Sexual Offences (Pardons Etc.) Bill

 Overview

 This bill aims to pardon individuals with past convictions or cautions for certain now-abolished sexual offences, provided the acts involved were consensual between adults at the time they were committed.
-It also amends existing legislation to allow for applications on behalf of deceased individuals.
+It also allows for applications on behalf of deceased individuals.

 Description

-The Secretary of State retains the power to amend these conditions through regulations.
-Importantly, the bill doesn't affect existing sentences, create new rights or liabilities, or impact the prerogative of mercy.
-It also allows for applications to be made on behalf of deceased individuals who would have qualified under the bill's criteria.
+The Secretary of State can amend these conditions through regulations.
+The bill does not affect existing sentences, create new rights or liabilities, or impact the royal prerogative of mercy.
+It also maintains the right to apply for conviction disregard under the Protection of Freedoms Act 2012, and extends this right to the relatives of deceased individuals.

 Government Spending

-The bill's impact on government spending is not explicitly stated within the provided text and would likely be minimal, relating mainly to administrative costs associated with processing pardon applications.
+The bill's impact on government spending is not explicitly stated.
+It is likely to involve administrative costs associated with processing pardon applications and amending existing records.

 Groups Affected

-• Individuals with past convictions/cautions: Those convicted or cautioned for the specified offences may receive pardons, potentially clearing their records.
+- Individuals with past convictions/cautions for the specified offences: They may receive pardons, clearing their records.

 Powered by nyModel